 Can A Restraining Order Be Lifted or Modified?

-Restraining orders are often necessary in domestic abuse situations to protect a victim from a perpetrator.
+Restraining orders are often necessary for domestic abuse situations to protect a victim from a perpetrator.
 Although there have been documented circumstances in which restraining orders were put in place to manipulate a condition against one person.
 In such incidents as divorce settlements and child custody battles, restraining orders may have been wrongfully placed to tarnish one’s credibility as leverage for a case.
 If this can be proven, the defendant can request the court to lift the restraining order by filing a Motion to Lift the Restraining Order or a Motion to Modify Conditions of Pretrial Release.

 Furthermore, a restraining order can be lifted if circumstances change and a restraining order is no longer necessary or the victim voluntarily makes the request to remove the restraining order.
 Usually, a hearing must take place before a judge decides whether or not the Motion to Lift the Restraining order is granted; generally, both the victim and the defendant must be present.